CosmosContracts/tokenfactory-contracts/contracts/migrate/README.md

 Steps to begin:

-- Initialize the core-middleware & token factory denom *(above link has a guide)*
+- Initialize the core-middleware & token factory denomination *(The above link has a guide)*
 - Initialize this migration contract with the following message

 ```json